valkey-io/valkey-doc/docs/manual/patterns/indexes/index.md

 Instead of using the sorted set value directly to store the data associated with the indexed field, it is possible to store just the ID of the object.

-For example I may have Redis hashes representing users.
+For example I may have Hashes representing users.
 Each user is represented by a single key, directly accessible by ID:

     HMSET user:1 id 1 username antirez ctime 1444809424 age 38